 Please see below for more information on the processes we have put in place for surgery and hospital appointments:

-Please wait to be contacted by the NHS, please be assured that we are contacting people in priority order and you will be contacted when appropriate to make an appointment.
+Please be assured that people are being vaccinated in priority order and you will be contacted when appropriate to make an appointment.

-Please do not contact us before you have received a letter about making an appointment for the vaccine.
+Please do not contact us about the vaccine before your cohort has been announced.
 For more information click here

-If you want to send your loved one a message or letter on a ward in one of our hospitals, please email your message to firstname.lastname@example.org or speak to someone in our friendly team on 01623 676189.
-For more information, please see our Family Liaison Service leaflet here.
+If you want to send your loved one a message or letter on a ward in one of our hospitals, please email your message to email@example.com or speak to someone in our friendly team on 01623 622 515 extension number 4495.

 You may also wish to attach a photograph in your email.
 Please try to keep your email to two pages if possible and try not to include more than two images.

-Our Family Liaison team will then print your message (and photographs, if emailed) and deliver it to your loved one on the ward.
+Our Sherwood volunteers will then print your message (and photographs, if emailed) and deliver it to your loved one on the ward.
 When getting in touch with us, please remember to include your loved one's full name, date of birth, ward they are on (if known), and any special requirements (for example large print).